 When someone close to you has died, there is a natural period of sadness and loss.
-You are likely to experience a range of emotions from shock, relief, guilt to grief for a long time afterwards.
-These are all normal reactions.
+You are likely to experience a range of emotions for a long time afterwards, such as shock, relief, guilt, anger and grief.
+This is normal.

 Some days you may feel better than other days.
 It is best not to try to do too much too soon.
 You will need time to get used to the loss of your relative or friend and adjust to a new routine.
 Wait until your grief is less strong before you make important decisions.

 There are many organisations available to help you at this sad time.
 If you have concerns or find it hard to cope, contact your GP or your specialist palliative care service.
-A useful booklet called Information for those Affected by Bereavement is available from Citizens Information by calling 0761 07 4000.
+A useful booklet called Bereavement:A Practical Guide is available from Citizens Information by calling 0818 07 4000.